GWR jigsaws

 Vikings Landing at St.Ives 1930 until 1936 (Total sold about 10,000)

 Painted by the artist Percy F.S.Spence and dated March 1928.
-This image, which shows the coast at St. Ives with Viking ships in the bay, was featured on a poster promoting the CORNISH RIVIERA and carried the full title The Vikings landing on St. Ives Beach but which left the reader none the wiser as to what the Cornish Riviera had to offer.
+Showing the coast at St. Ives with Viking ships in the bay, this image was used on a poster promoting the CORNISH RIVIERA and carried the full title The Vikings landing on St. Ives Beach but which left the reader none the wiser as to what the Cornish Riviera had to offer.
 Initially produced as a 375 piece puzzle, it was increased to about 400 pieces in 1934.
 Our example in the final book style box includes the original packing slip

 Click or tap link for a larger image